monick96/hombanking-java/README.md

 - Create a web page that has a form to register and to log in with the necessary Javascript code to send the information to the server.
 - Add a method in the client controller that allows obtaining the data of an authenticated client.
 - Verify that the data is displayed correctly on the front

+# Task7
+ ## Add creating accounts and cards
+- Create a new resource to create accounts
+- Implement the create accounts button
+- Create account when registering a client
+- Create card controller